 - 2 teaspoons golden monk fruit sweetener

-- Melt the butter in a small pan over low to medium heat and let it cook until it reaches a deep golden brown color.
+- Melt the butter in a small pan over low to medium heat and let it cook until it becomes a golden brown color.

 - Pour in heavy cream and whisk until combined.